 This Water Quality Report for calendar year 2024 is designed to inform you about your drinking water quality.
 Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
+Customers will not receive this report by mail but it is available upon request.
 The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH).